Death or Serious Injury to a Child (Looked After and Child in Need)

 These steps are in addition to any Rapid Review or Child Safeguarding Practice Review which may be commissioned and the work of the Child Death Overview Panel.
 Note: local authorities in England must notify the national Child Safeguarding Practice Review Panel within 5 working days of becoming aware of a serious incident.

 This procedure uses the expression Designated Manager (Death of a Child).
 This Designated Manager must also be notified in circumstances where there is a serious injury to a child.
-Within Merton the Designated Manager (Death of a Child), is the LADO and the Lead Principal Social Worker, Safeguarding Standards and Training.
+Within Merton the Designated Manager (Death of a Child), is the Assistant Director, and the Principal Social Worker, Safeguarding Standards and Training.

 Local authorities in England must notify the national Child Safeguarding Practice Review Panel (the Panel) within 5 working days of becoming aware of a serious incident.